 - witch hazel extract

 I buy organic witch hazel from Mountain Rose Herbs, but you should be able to find a similar, high quality witch hazel at your local drug store.

 Gather the rose petals, make sure they’re bug free and then stuff them into a jar.
 (Jar size will vary depending on how many petals you can gather.)
 You want to fill the jar rather full, but not packed too tightly.
 (If you don’t have fresh petals, you can use dried.
 You won’t get as stunning of a color, but it will still have beneficial properties.)

-Pour the witch hazel extract over the petals until the jar is completely filled.
-Cap with a non-metallic cap and let sit in a cool, dark place for several days, or about a week.
+Pour the witch hazel over the petals until the jar is completely filled.
+Cap with a non-metallic cap and let sit in a cool, dark place for several days, or up to one week.